nutchanonj/nutchanonj.github.io/pages/6_jpeg_compression/6_jpeg_compression.md

 ![DCT Image](barb_dct.png)

-It is more convenient to deal with seperated 8x8 blocks.
+It is more convenient to deal with separated 8x8 blocks.
 Let's do it!

 ```python
 # %% 8x8 Blocking.